Configuring the Privacy Center

 When you first start with Transcend, your Privacy Center will be initially hosted at a Transcend-owned subdomain your-company.trsnd.co.
 While here, this Privacy Center looks and acts exactly as it would once you launch it on your own domain, so you can customize and test the page to your liking.

 When you are satisfied with the changes made to your Privacy Center, you can launch it on your own domain at privacy.your-company.com via the Admin Dashboard.
-To do so, visit the "General Settings" tab on the left side menu and click on the drop down arrow next to "Privacy Center URL".
+To do so, visit the "General Settings" tab on the left side menu and click on the dropdown arrow next to "Privacy Center URL".
 Setting up the Privacy Center on your domain requires updating some DNS records in your DNS database, the instructions for which will be displayed when you expand the "Privacy Center URL" section.
 There are 3 steps to fully launching the Privacy Center on your domain:

 You can configure the email addresses, email aliases, and even the domains from which we send Privacy Center emails.